LemmenAid/coastal-gardens/README.md

 ![alt text](README-files/colour-palette.png)

-The Coastal Gardens colour scheme draws inspiration from coastal landscapes, incorporating natural tones that aligns with the garden-focused theme.
+The Coastal Gardens colour scheme draws inspiration from the coastal landscape, incorporating natural tones that aligns with the garden-focused theme.

-* The palette centers on a calming green to echo the lushness of coastal plant life, balanced by subtle, neutral tones to maintain clarity and focus.
+Wanting to keep the design clean and clear, I have used only a few hues of green for adding colour.
+Making sure the attention of the reader is mostly drawn to the content. <br>
-* Light neutrals and deep charcoal are used for contrast, ensuring readability and accessible text elements without overwhelming the page.
+I have chosen a light neutral for the background, which feels more natural than pure white and a deep charcoal for headers and accents to provide the necessary contrast, ensuring readability and accessible text elements without overwhelming the page.

-This palette creates a welcoming environment that mirrors nature while being easy to navigate and visually pleasant.

 ### Typography

-* The typography on Coastal Gardens combines Cormorant Garamond with Roboto, a clean sans-serif font, to create a modern magazine-like feel.
-Cormorant Garamond adds an elegant, editorial touch, while the Roboto font keeps the content easy to read and approachable.
+The typography on Coastal Gardens combines Cormorant Garamond with Roboto, a clean sans-serif font, to create a modern magazine-like feel.
+Cormorant Garamond adds an elegant, editorial touch, while the Roboto font keeps the content easy to read.

-The following code has been imported into the top of the base.html file
+The following code has been imported into the top of the base.html file:

     <link href="https://fonts.googleapis.com/css2?family=Cormorant+Garamond:wght@400;500;600;700&display=swap" rel="stylesheet">

     <link href="https://fonts.googleapis.com/css2?family=Roboto:wght@300&display=swap" rel="stylesheet">

+Roboto:<br>
 ![alt text](README-files/roboto.png)<br>
+Cormorant Garamond:<br>
 ![alt text](README-files/cormorant.png)<br>

 ### Call to Action

-* The call to action button on the homepage leads to the Sign Up page, unless you are signed in as a member, then it leads to your personalised Dashboard.
+The call to action button on the homepage leads to the Sign Up page, unless you are signed in as a member, then it leads to your personalised Dashboard.

 ![alt text](README-files/action-button.png)<br>